CAN YOU SEAL YOUR CRIMINAL RECORD? | EXPUNCTIONS & NON-DISCLOSURES | STATE CRIMINAL DEFENSE LAWYER

 Do you have a previous criminal arrest?
-Are you looking to seal your record?
-Expunctions & Non-Disclosures provide an opportunity in Texas to seal or eliminate a criminal arrest.
-We offer experienced Fort Worth criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in getting your criminal record sealed.
-All of our criminal defense attorneys are former prosecutors.
-We also provide lawyers who are Board Certified in Criminal Law and have experience working for the Court of Criminal Appeals, the highest criminal court in Texas.
-We have offices in Fort Worth and Colleyville, Texas.
+Was the case dismissed, dropped, or no billed?
+Are you looking to seal your criminal record?
+Expunctions & Non-Disclosures provide an opportunity in Texas to seal or eliminate a criminal arrest if allowed by Texas law.
+We offer experienced Fort Worth criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in reviewing your criminal record to see if your case qualifies.

 CRIMINAL DEFENSE LAWYERS | FORT WORTH & COLLEYVILLE, TEXAS

 EXTENSIVE TRIAL EXPERIENCE – OVER 200 CRIMINAL JURY TRIALS

 Our firm has extensive trial experience in criminal defense.
 Our criminal defense lawyers in Fort Worth and Colleyville have tried over 200 combined criminal jury trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
 In addition, we have reviewed and successfully negotiated thousands of criminal charges.

 FORMER PROSECUTORS IN TARRANT, DALLAS, AND HARRIS COUNTY